lubiana/no-framework-tutorial/03-error-handler.md

 only have to add a `require __DIR__ . '/../vendor/autoload.php';` to your `Bootstrap.php`.

 **Important:** Never show any errors in your production environment.
 A stack trace or even just a simple error message can help someone to gain access to your system.
-Always show a user friendly error page instead and send an email to yourself, write to a log or something similar.
+Always show a user-friendly error page instead and send an email to yourself, write to a log or something similar.
 So only you can see the errors in the production environment.

 For development that does not make sense though -- you want a nice error page.
 The solution is to have an environment